miservers/miservers/documentation/kernel/qemu-gdb.md

   https://qemu.weilnetz.de/doc/qemu-doc.html

 - Notes importantes

    - to debug real mode :
      > 'set arch i386' in gdb

    - breakpoints dont work properly if  base address(in GDT) is not 0x0(see head.S).
 You can do 'break *0xc0001234' but...

    - Access Qemu Monitor :
-     > For Qemu 4: Ctr-a b
+     > For Qemu 4: Ctr-a c
      > For Qemu 2 : Esc+2 and Esc+1 au lieu de Ctl+Alt+1 ou 2.

    - Exit Qemu:
      > For Qemu4 : Ctrl-a x
      or
      > (qemu) quit

-- Install qemu on Debian, but il may be old version
-  > $ apt-get install qemu qemu-kvm

-- Qemu build from sources
+- Build Qemu  from sources
   > ./tools/build-qemu.sh

 - Compiler avec "-g" , puis generer .bin a partir .elf(voir le Makefile):